cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/functions.md

 ---
+title: Functions
 pcx-content-type: reference
-order: 640
+order: 6
 ---

-# Functions
+# Functions reference

 The Cloudflare Rules language provides functions for manipulating and validating values in an expression:

 - [Transformation functions](#transformation-functions) manipulate values extracted from an HTTP request.
-- The [HMAC Validation function](#hmac-validation) tests the validity of an HMAC token.
+- The [HMAC validation function](#hmac-validation) tests the validity of an HMAC token.
 Use it to write expressions that target requests based on the presence of a valid HMAC token.

 ## Transformation functions